 Encouraging passion, philanthropy, leadership in kids something that I think is a truly wonderful parenting tip.
 To me, helping our kids have the confidence to follow their passions is a way of giving them belief in themselves and allowing them to be chase their happiness.
 Encouraging philanthropy is a way of helping our kids be more grateful and less self centered.
 And helping our kids develop leadership skills is a gift that will last their whole life.
 Some parents expect these things to take place on their own but fostering passion, philanthropy, and leadership in kids, generally takes effort on the parents part.

-Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, (affiliate link) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com share with us an article about how we, as parents, can help our children find their passions and pursue them.
+Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, (affiliate link above) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com share with us an article about how we, as parents, can help our children find their passions and pursue them.
 Incidentally, later on, their passions can lead to them contributing to their communities, which may one day benefit them in their college admissions, and applying for scholarships!

 When my daughter, Riley, started her charity at the age of eight, college admissions and scholarships were the farthest thing from our minds.
 Riley saw a way to maximize the toys kids outgrew and help find pediatric cancer research, a cause she was interested in.